Sourdough Cinnamon Raisin Bagels

 Instructions

 • Feed your starter.
 Feed your sourdough starter 8 hours before you plan on using it.
 In a jar or bowl, stir together 30 grams of sourdough starter, 45 grams of all-purpose flour, and 45 grams of water.
-(You can double these amounts if you want more to feed later).
+(You can double these amounts if you want more to feed later.)
 Cover with plastic wrap or a tea towel and allow your mixture to sit on your counter for 8 hours or until it is bubbly and has doubled in size.

 • Add flour and salt.
-Add the flour and salt and use a wooden spoon to combine as much as you can.
+Add the flour and salt, and use a wooden spoon to combine as much as you can.
 You may need to use your hands to add the rest of the flour.

 • Add cinnamon and raisins.
 After 1 hour, remove the cover.
-Turn the dough onto a clean, dry surface (if the dough is sticky, sprinkle a small amount of flour to the surface).
+Turn the dough onto a clean, dry surface (if the dough is sticky, sprinkle a small amount of flour on the surface).
 Sprinkle half of the cinnamon and raisins onto the dough.
 Fold the dough into thirds, covering the cinnamon and raisins.
 Then sprinkle the rest of the cinnamon and raisins onto the dough and roll the dough up into a ball.

 • Divide dough.
 Remove the cover and transfer the dough to a clean, dry space using a sprinkle of flour as needed.
 Divide the dough into 12 equal portions and form them into a ball.

-• Prep parchment paper.
+• Prep.
+Prepare the water bath by adding the water, brown sugar, and baking soda (if using) to a large pot and boil over medium-high heat.
 While the water is coming to a boil, cut a sheet of parchment paper down into 12 squares 4×4 inch (2.5×2.5 cm) and set aside.
+Preheat the oven to 375°F (190℃) and line 2 baking sheets with parchment paper.
+Set aside.

 • Boil.
 Working in batches, place the bagels into the water bath.
 Allow them to cook for 3 minutes, flipping halfway.
 Transfer the boiled bagels to the parchment-lined baking sheet using a spider or slotted spoon.

 • Bake.
-Bake at 375°F (190 C) for 25 minutes or until golden brown.
+Bake at 375°F (190℃) for 25 minutes or until golden brown.

 Notes